Around our house we call these Chocolate Chip Cookies "Ruby Cookies" because none of us can make them as delicious and chewy as my daughter, Ruby.

 Active time: 20 minutes ~ Cooking time: 30 minutes

+Want a margarine free, shortening free cookie recipe?
 Looking to lighten up?
-Here's an excellent chocolate chip cookie recipe using oil instead of margarine or shortening.
+I have an excellent chocolate chip cookie recipe using oil instead of margarine or shortening.
 Try these Healthier Chocolate Chip Cookies.